saisankar25/AI/readme.md

-# AI code
+# ML pipline
-This is where all my ANN,CNN and RNN codes will be available to us
+This is where ML complete pipline will be bild.